GraphQL-Training/lightweight-graphql-react/slides.md

 ???

 The most fundamental thing to know about GraphQL is that it returns data in the shape that you request.

-For example to get the data that we had previously in our mock we would request the following.
+For example to get the data that we had previously in our mock...

+We would request the following...

 As you can see the fields and structure in our query on the right correspond with the fields and structure on the data returned on the left.

 --